stat545ubc-2022/MiniDataAnalysis-GiuseppeTintiTomio/mini-project-1.md

 ![](mini-project-1_files/figure-gfm/4-1-1-1-6-1.png)<!-- -->

-It seemes \$10 games had, on average, a better review than other games.
+It seems \$10 games had, on average, a better review than other games.
-That being said, the mean positive review frequency does not change much for different original prices.
+That being said, the mean positive review frequency does not change much for games with different original prices.
 This sure helped to answer the question!

 Research question 2, task 3

-The `release_date` column was formated as string.
-I decided to format into date to make it easier to analyze.
+The `release_date` column is formated as string.
+I decided to format it into date to make it easier to analyze.

 ``` r